 - Campus microgrids that are fully interconnected with a local utility grid, but can also maintain some level of service in isolation from the grid, such as during a utility outage.
 Typical examples serve university and corporate campuses, prisons, and military bases.

 - Community microgrids that are integrated into utility networks.
 Such microgrids serve multiple customers or services within a community, generally to provide resilient power for vital community assets.

 - District Energy microgrids that provide electricity as well as thermal energy for heating (and cooling) of multiple facilities.

 - Nanogrids comprised of the smallest discrete network units with the capability to operate independently.
 A nanogrid can be defined as a single building or a single energy domain.

+Determine the right microgrid for you.
 To check feasibility of microgrid deployment for your site, please contact us.